 There are so many benefits that come with co-op membership, but perhaps one of the best benefits is capital credits.

 You might wonder why we do this.
 As an electric cooperative, we are here to provide at-cost electric service, not to make a profit.
 As a member of an electric cooperative, you invest in the efficient operation of your co-op by simply paying your bill each month.
-This effectively makes you our shareholders.
+This effectively makes you, as well as all co-op members, our shareholders.
 Conversely, an investor-owned utility is a for-profit company and has only a few shareholders.
-It pays dividends to these shareholders, some who may not even purchase energy from them.
+They pay dividends to these shareholders, some who may not even purchase energy from them.

 To learn more, visit www.sinpwr.com.